Ohio Probate: An Overview

 Alternatively, the surviving spouse may ask for summary release from administration if:

-• the surviving spouse inherits everything and is entitled by law to a family support allowance
+• the surviving spouse inherits everything and is entitled by law to all of the family support allowance

-• and the surviving spouse has already paid the funeral costs or is obligated to pay them.
+• the surviving spouse has already paid the funeral costs or is obligated to pay them.

 The Probate Process in Ohio

 The person named to serve as executor in the deceased person's will generally takes charge of the estate.
-If there is no will, or the person named in the will isn't available or willing to serve, the probate court will appoint someone to serve as an "administrator," which is essentially the same role as an executor.
+If there's no will, or the person named in the will isn't available or willing to serve, the probate court will appoint someone to serve as an "administrator," which is essentially the same role as an executor.
 The surviving spouse, if any, has first priority to be appointed as administrator.
+(Ohio Rev. Code §§ 2113.05, 2113.06 (2024).)

 The court issues a document called "Letters of Authority" that gives the executor or administrator the authority to manage the estate.
 The executor or administrator then does the following:

-• prove in court that a deceased person's will is valid (usually a routine matter)
+• prove in court that a deceased person's will is valid (if there is a will)

 • gather, inventory, and safeguard the deceased person's assets